Will-Woodman/BridgingInTreeSpace/README.md

 	$initial_tree_filename # initial tree filename
 	$output_filename # output file for the MCMC
-	$topologies_filename # a file to count the topologies in the MCMC output into "1" # Initial squ root t_0
+	$topologies_filename # a file to count the topologies in the MCMC output into "1" # Initial sql root t_0
 	"50" # Num steps in the random walks
-    "10000" # Number of particles in the approx likelihood calcs "1" # Number of cores to use in forward simulating particles "15000" # Num interations
+        "1000" # Number of particles in the approx likelihood calcs "1" # Number of cores to use in forward simulating particles "1500" # Num interations
 	"0" #burnin
 	"100" # thin
 	"0.1" # parameter for the log random walk edge proposal